syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 📕 Summary
 ==============

 Writing any code requires a lot of iteration and faster feedback is helpful.
 That is why you have been working with a local run command for the operator up until this point.
-This experience shows how the process of deploying to Kubernetes adds a lot of time just from the process of building the docker image.
+This experience shows how the process of deploying to Kubernetes adds a lot of time.
+Both in the building and loading of the images and the creating of the pods.

-That being said, the operator will need to run in Kubernetes in the long run and using the `deploy` make command will allow you you to deploy and test your operator in a more realistic fashion.
-For example, had you not added the permissions to work with deployments and services, your operator would still have worked when running locally since it is using your personal permissions.
-However, once deployed to Kubernetes the operator is reliant on only its own permissions and would have failed without the additional RBAC provided.
+Despite this, the operator will need to run in Kubernetes in the long run.
+Using the `deploy` make command will allow you you to deploy and test your operator in a more realistic fashion.
+For example, the permissions you added for working with deployments and services are not required to run the controller locally.
+You can test this by removing them and watching `make run` work while `make deploy` will see a failing operator.
+This is because locally the operator depends on your personal permissions.
+But in the cluster it can only use its own permissions and would have failed without the additional Role Based Access Control (RBAC) that comment provided.

 🧞‍♀️ Some magic with local clusters
 ==============

 Since this is a quick tutorial, there is one small thing that was done for you.

-In this tutorial you were using a cluster created with [k3s](https://k3s.io/) and in this specific challenge you needed to make a local docker image available.
+In this tutorial you were using a cluster created with [k3s](https://k3s.io/).
+In this specific challenge you needed to make a local docker image available.
 In order for this to work, you need an `imagePullPolicy` set that will set a preference to the local image.

-[By default](https://kubernetes.io/docs/concepts/containers/images/#imagepullpolicy-defaulting), when the image tag is set to `latest` the pull policy will be `Always` which means it will not use any locally cached images.
+[By default](https://kubernetes.io/docs/concepts/containers/images/#imagepullpolicy-defaulting), when the image tag is set to `latest` the pull policy will be `Always`.
+This means it will not use any locally cached images.
 To overcome this, there was a patch applied that set the pull policy.
 This patch can be found in the `Code editor` tab under `config/manager/kustomization.yaml:12`.

 Other local cluster creation tools like [KinD](https://kind.sigs.k8s.io/) do similar things so check the docs.
-And for more details, please see a [fantastic write up](https://iximiuz.com/en/posts/kubernetes-kind-load-docker-image/) by [Ivan Velichko](https://twitter.com/iximiuz).
+For more details, please see a [fantastic write up](https://iximiuz.com/en/posts/kubernetes-kind-load-docker-image/) by [Ivan Velichko](https://twitter.com/iximiuz).